sadikaVER/xml_parser/README.md

-# SteelEyeAssignment
+# SteelEye Assignment
 --------------------

 The repository consist of the solution for SteelEye Python Developer Assignment.
 The solution is written in Python 3 language and requires some additional libraries to be installed.
-Have parsed the xml file and result is stored in amazon s3
+Have parsed the xml files from the links given in source file and result is stored in amazon s3

 ## Table of contents
 --------------------